RobRich999/Chromium_Clang/README.md

 # Chromium_Clang

-The Chromium web browser for Windows built with the open source Clang compiler and LLD linker using the Polly "high-level loop and data-locality optimizer" for LLVM.
+The Chromium web browser for Windows built with the open source Clang compiler and LLD linker using the Polly "high-level loop and data-locality optimizer" for LLVM, starting with build revision 551871.

 About polyhedral optimization in general: